Josefina Niggli: Biography

 In 1945, Niggli published her first novel-in-stories, Mexican Village, about a Mexican-born American (like Niggli, but male) who must confront problems with both American and Mexican cultures when he returns to Mexico.
 She followed this in 1947 with Step Down, Elder Brother, the Spanish translation of which "cemented Niggli's reputation as a giant of Mexican literature within the Latin American literary world."
 These novels, written in English, were meant to help her U.S. audience better understand both Mexico and the experiences of Mexican Americans; as such, she has been described by such critics as Gloria Anzaldúa as displaying a "border consciousness", a confusion of identity brought on by the process of Americanization.

-When Mexican Village was picked up by Hollywood to be made into a movie (Sombrero, starring Ricardo Montalbán, Pier Angeli and Cyd Charisse), Niggli moved to Hollywood and became a "stable writer" for Twentieth-Century Fox and MGM studios, working anonymously on such films as Seven Brides for Seven Brothers and The Mark of Zorro.
+When Mexican Village was picked up by Hollywood to be made into a movie (Sombrero, starring Ricardo Montalbán, Pier Angeli, and Cyd Charisse), Niggli moved to Hollywood and became a "stable writer" for Twentieth-Century Fox and MGM studios, working anonymously on such films as Seven Brides for Seven Brothers and The Mark of Zorro.
 The adaptation of Mexican Village involved quite a change in genre, being turned into a musical.

-During the early part of the 1950s Niggli began to work at Dublin's Abbey Theater until she began to teach.
-Niggli left Hollywood to teach English and drama at Western Carolina University, where she worked from 1956 to 1975, helping to found the Theatre Department; the University now houses a collection of her writings and a theater in her name.
-In 2009, the University sponsored a yearlong, campus-wide theme in her honor: "Josefina Niggli: A Celebration of Culture, Art, and Life".
+During the early part of the 1950s, Niggli began to work at Dublin's Abbey Theater until she began to teach.
+Niggli left Hollywood to teach English and drama at Western Carolina University, where she worked from 1956 to 1975, helping to found the Theatre Department; the university now houses a collection of her writings and a theater in her name.
+In 2009, the university sponsored a year-long, campus-wide theme in her honor: "Josefina Niggli: A Celebration of Culture, Art, and Life".
 While in North Carolina, she continued to write not only novels—her final novel, A Miracle for Mexico, was published in 1964—but also radio and television shows, including The Twilight Zone and Have Gun—Will Travel.

 Niggli died on 17 December 1983 in Cullowhee, North Carolina.
-After her death Niggli's work was for the most part forgotten until the 1990s when literary scholars began to reevaluate her work and Chicana/o writers began to acknowledge her as a trailblazer of the Chicana/o literature movement.
+After her death, Niggli's work was for the most part forgotten until the 1990s, when literary scholars began to re-evaluate her work and Chicana/o writers began to acknowledge her as a trailblazer of the Chicana/o literature movement.

 In 2005, Western Carolina University named the Niggli Studio Theater in her honor, in the university's newly opened John W. Bardo Fine and Performing Arts Center.
 She is thought to be the only Mexican-American woman to have a theatre named after her.